Local people working together for our local community

 - Taking a non-political approach to local issues.

-- We can’t promise you will always get the result you want.
+- We can’t promise you will always get the results you want.
 Some issues (such as transport, roads and schools) are managed by the County Council or by central government – but we can lobby and speak on your behalf.

 How do I become a member?